UniversalDependencies/docs/_jv/index.md

 ### Relations Overview

-* The following X relation subtypes could be used in UD Javanese treebank:
+* The following 12 relation subtypes could be used in UD Javanese treebank:
   * [acl:relcl]() for relative clauses that modify a noun phrase.
   * [advmod:emph]() for particles ([PART]()) _tho_ that emphasize other words.
   * [case:adv]() for case to ADJ/VERB that plays role as adverb.